MariyaSpasova-Git/foody-manual-qa-project/README.md

 # Manual QA Project (Foody App)
-This repository contains all documentation and artifacts from a manual QA project for the Foody app.
+This repository contains all documentation and artifacts from a manual QA project for the Foody app, a web application for creating, sharing and managing food-related content.
 The Foody app is a training application used for the purposes of the QA Fundamentals and Manual Testing course.

 ## 🎯 Project Goal
 The primary goal of this project was to perform comprehensive functional manual testing on the Foody app.
 The objectives included: